 Some modern-day vampire aficionados believe that vampires are descendants of these nephilim.
 And they believe that these nephilim, being descended from gods, keep themselves alive by consuming blood.

-Furthermore, though it is not specifically stated in the Bible, there is one school of thought that, like many hybrids, the nephilim may have been unable to produce any offspring, so these mythical 'daughters of Noah' would have remained childless.
+Furthermore, though it is not specifically stated in the Bible, there is one school of thought that, like many hybrids, the nephilim may have been unable to produce any offspring, so if these mythical 'daughters of Noah' had existed they would have remained childless.

 Secondly, what about that expression, “blood is for the gods alone.”
 Gods, plural?
 All Bible students know there is only one true God, so any reference to “gods” is speaking of false gods.
 Those angels that sinned by acting on their perverted lust for human females no doubt liked – and still like – to think of themselves as gods and their nephilim offspring as demi-gods which, by comparison to puny humans, they were.
 But they themselves are puny compared to the true God.
 And they know it.